jamiegiuliano/punchard/README.md

 ## Usage

-After following the installation instructions below, enter `localhost:3000` into your browser.
+Visit https://square-punchcard.herokuapp.com/ or follow the installation instructions below, enter `localhost:3000` into your browser.
 Sign up with a valid email and password or through Github.
 Once logged in, copy and paste your SquareUp.com links into the 'New Merchant' form.
 Add as many links as you'd like!
-(One per Merchant)
+(One per Merchant for now).

 ## Installation